natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 archetype includes a number of new rogue talent suggestions that, while not mandatory, help to flesh out the character.
-Rogue talents and advanced rogue talents marked with an asterisk (\*) in the archetype sections can be found in the *Pathfinder RPG Core Rulebook*.
+Rogue talents and advanced rogue talents marked with an asterisk (\*) in the archetype sections can be found in the *PF RPG Core Rulebook*.

 **Rogue Talents**: The following new rogue talents can be taken